-People with injuries, bone changes, or certain medical conditions may require specialized foot care.
-Medicare covers any medically necessary treatment that a doctor or approved healthcare provider administers.
+People with injuries, bone changes, or certain medical conditions may require specialized foot care from a podiatrist.
+Medicare covers any medically necessary treatment that a doctor or approved healthcare professional administers.

 Medicare recognizes the need for adequate foot care to reduce the potential for hospitalization and infection and to improve quality of life.
 For example, people who have lost sensation in the foot due to nerve damage are at risk of injury.

-This article will discuss the types of foot care a person may need, types of Medicare coverage, and the parts of Medicare that may cover foot care.
+This article discusses the types of foot care a person may need, types of Medicare coverage, and the parts of Medicare that may cover foot care.

 A senior wondering does medicare cover foot care gets his foot examined.Share on Pinterest